anprasanth/anprasanth.github.io/robotics.md

 layout: default
 ---

-# Warehouse inventory management
+# Warehouse inventory drones

 <img src="/images/aims-overview.png" alt="System overview" width="750">

 This is work I directed at [Sientis](https://www.sientis.ai/) (a Nokia venture).
-Warehouses perform inventory cycle counting manually which is slow and costly.
+Warehouses perform inventory cycle counting manually which is slow, costly, and error-prone.
 We developed indoor drones which fly autonomously and capture images of inventory locations performing inventory counting 30x faster.
-The drones use in-house computer vision localization without requiring any additional infrastructure (such as beacons or tags).
+The drones use a patented in-house computer vision localization method without requiring any additional infrastructure (such as beacons or fiducials).

 <img src="/images/sientis-drone.webp" alt="Drone" width="350">